spolifroni-amd/rocPyDecode/docs/install/rocPyDecode-prerequisites.rst

 * libstdc++-12-dev on Ubuntu 22.04
 * NumPy, for running tests and samples

-All prerequisites with the exception of libstdc++-12-dev are installed with the `rocPyDecode-requirements.py <https://github.com/ROCm/rocPyDecode/blob/develop/rocPyDecode-requirements.py>`_ script.
+All prerequisites with the exception of NumPy and libstdc++-12-dev are installed with the `rocPyDecode-requirements.py <https://github.com/ROCm/rocPyDecode/blob/develop/rocPyDecode-requirements.py>`_ script.
+NumPy can be installed with ``pip``, and libstdc++-12-dev can be installed with a Linux package installer.